Positivity vs negativity of canonical bases: Abstract

 \section{Abstract}

 We provide examples for negativity of structure constants of the stably canonical basis of modified quantum $\mathfrak{gl}_n$ and an analogous basis of modified quantum coideal algebra of $\mathfrak{gl}_n$.
 In contrast, we construct the canonical basis of the modified quantum coideal algebra of $\mathfrak{sl}_n$, establish the positivity of its structure constants, the positivity with respect to a geometric bilinear form as well as the positivity of its action on the tensor powers of the natural representation.
-The matrix coefficients of the transfer map on these Schur algebras with respect to the canonical bases are shown to be positive.
-Explicit formulas for the parabolic Kazhdan-Lusztig polynomials corresponding to the maximal isotropic Grassmannians of type $B/C$ are obtained.
+The matrix coefficients of the transfer map on the associated Schur algebras with respect to the canonical bases are shown to be positive.
+Formulas for canonical basis of the Schur algebra of rank one are obtained.